 The following opportunities are either volunteer or include a small stipend.
-All of these opportunities will help student gain valuable leadership experience.
+All of these opportunities will help students gain valuable leadership experience.

-As part of the program, all first-year fellows live in a single room in a first-year living area and will receive a $500 stipend that is paid in two installments ($250 each) to term bills, one payment in fall semester the other in spring.
-Students can contact Mike Droel at firstname.lastname@example.org with questions.
+As part of the program, all First-Year Fellows live in a single room in a first year living area and will receive a $500 stipend that is paid in two installments ($250 each) to term bills, one payment in the fall semester and the other in the spring.
+Students can contact the First-Year Fellows by emailing email@example.com.

 The D’Lion organization was founded in 1957-58 and is one of the oldest, continuous student organizations on campus.
 It has a proud history of supporting students and engaging in community service with the City of Rochester.

 The D’Lions live throughout first-year areas and help to make students living in these areas feel like the University of Rochester is home.
 Our Mission Statement: D’Lions of the University of Rochester helps first-year students acclimate to college through building relationships and connecting students to community resources and events for a balanced college experience.
 Check out our Instagram @rochesterdlions.

 The EcoReps are taught about sustainability through an EcoReps class.
 This two credit seminar meets twice a week for either a lecture, discussion, or program meeting and covers many topics including recycling, energy, and climate change.